wellcomecollection/docs/rfcs/038-sierra-series/README.md

 ]
 ```
 - [2125597](https://search.wellcomelibrary.org/iii/encore/record/C__Rb2125597?lang=eng&suite=cobalt&marcData=Y)
   490 with ISSN + 830 and 773.
-There are 1037 bibs that have the same ISSN in a serie statement but
+There are 1037 bibs that have the same ISSN in a series statement but
   with different volume subfield.
 ```yaml
 "partOf": [